sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

 ![alt_text](img/reconciliation.png)

 Upon bootup, components will detect warm-boot flag in STATE DB and reconcile to the state before reboot.
 Components that registered _reconciliation = true_ will update their warm-boot state = RECONCILED in STATE DB after they have completed reconciliation.
-NSF Manager will monitor the reconciliation status of these registered components during warm bootup.
+Warmboot Manager will monitor the reconciliation status of these registered components during warm bootup.
 Subsequently, the components will start their normal operation and listen to new requests.
-The proposed reconciliation monitoring mechanism is similar to the existing mechanism except that components being monitored are based on the NSF details registration as opposed to hardcoded list of components.
+The proposed reconciliation monitoring mechanism is similar to the existing mechanism except that components being monitored are based on the warm-boot details registration as opposed to hardcoded list of components.

 #### Component Warmboot States